Torbjørn Røe Isaksen: Minister of Labour and Social Inclusion

 Isakaen was appointed minister of labour and social inclusion on 24 January 2020 after the Progress Party withdrew from government.

 After Geir-Inge Sivertsen resigned as Minister of Fisheries in March 2020, Isaksen was acting minister for eleven days before Odd Emil Ingebrigtsen’s appointment.

-On 27 May 2020, he stated to Minerva that he was not intending to stand for the 2021 election, and that he would be stepping down from politics all together.
+On 27 May 2020, he stated to Minerva that he did not intend to stand for the 2021 election, and that he would be stepping down from politics altogether.
 His reasoning was to focus more on his family.

 On 6 October, an article from NRK revealed that in a meeting, a few days after 10 July 2019, Isaksen gave an exception to a regulation when he was minister of trade and industry.
 The exception benefited two voyages by MS Roald Amundsen.
-The day after, the trade unions LO, Sjømannsforbundet and Norsk Sjøoffisersforbund have requested an urgent meeting with Iselin Nybø, Isaksen’s successor.
+The day after, the trade unions LO, Sjømannsforbundet and Norsk Sjøoffisersforbund requested an urgent meeting with Iselin Nybø, Isaksen’s successor.

 Hege-Merethe Bengtsson, a lawyer and a leader of the trade union Det norske maskinistforbund, claimed that Isaksen had no authority to make that exception to rules and regulations.

 On 20 September 2021, Røe Isaksen condemned a knife attack at Norwegian Labour and Welfare Administration offices in Bergen.
 To the press, he stated: “It is a very tragic event.
 There is one person killed and one injured.
 Our thoughts now go to those who are relatives and those who are colleagues.
 The police will now be allowed to do their investigative work, but it is only natural that the case should be reviewed by us and NAV to see if there is anything that needs to be improved or done”.
 He also emphasised that it was unfortunate that threats were a daily occurrence among some working groups.

 After Jonas Gahr Støre formed his cabinet in the aftermath of the 2021 election, Røe Isaksen was succeeded by Hadia Tajik.